JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 ### Viewport Meta Tag

 The `viewport` meta tag defines a set of properties that describes the behavior and initial appearance of the web page when it is rendered for the first time based on the device screen size.
-The _viewport_</span> is the section of the web page that is shown in the view.
+The _viewport_ is the section of the web page that is shown in the view.
 This `viewport` meta tag is supported by many mobile browsers.

 #### Viewport Width